phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Methods

-where $e^{i\delta\tilde{H}(\delta)}$ is the Trotter step unitary corresponding to the partitioning in Eq.~\eqref{eq:hamil_split}.
-Given a step size $\delta$, a maximal RPE round $M$ is chosen sufficiently large such that the estimate of $\epstrot$ is converged.
-If in the end $\epstrot$ is not converged, the procedure is repeated with a higher maximal $M$.
-The deterministic terms are ordered lexicographically, which speeds up their execution via the optimization described in Eq.~\eqref{eq:core} and below.
-We remark that the Trotter error depends on the ordering of terms, but previous work did not find a systematic differences for the lexicographic ordering compared to other orderings \cite{tranterComparisonBravyiKitaev2018}.
+The maximal round $M$ is chosen large enough for $\epstrot$ to converge; the procedure repeats with a larger $M$ if it does not.
+Deterministic terms are ordered lexicographically, which accelerates their execution via Eq.~\eqref{eq:core}.
+The Trotter error depends in principle on the term ordering, but prior work found no systematic difference between lexicographic and alternative orderings \cite{tranterComparisonBravyiKitaev2018}.

-For the randomized part, we follow the derivation in \cite{gunther2025phase} and introduce a parameter $\kappa = \frac{\delta}{0.2\pi}$, and set the number of random samples per Trotter stage is to $r =\lceil\kappa \lambda_R^2 \delta^22 ^M\rceil$.
-To simulate RPE round $m$, $2r2^m$ terms are sampled from the randomized part $H_R$, which will then be executed in the $2^m$ Trotter steps (another factor of $2$ appears because we are using the 2nd order Trotter method).
-Unlike the deterministic part, the terms in the randomized part are not reordered since the independence of the randomized terms is necessary to implement $e^{-i\delta H_R}$ correctly \cite{gunther2025phase}.
-As a consequence, randomized terms are computed on average more slowly.
-For example, for the 20 orbital system the average speed difference may be as large as 100 times, so the randomized part of the Trotter step becomes the computational bottleneck.
-For systems larger than 14 orbitals we reduced the number of randomized terms by a factor of up to 3 to reduce the runtime cost.
-Reducing the number of samples lowers the amplitude of the signal.
-However, since the success of the RPE algorithm relies on estimating the complex phase of the signal accurately, and not its magnitude, we find that a signal with dampened amplitude still allows us to compute the energy correctly.
-This is illustrated in Fig.~\ref{fig:cas14-numsamples} for a 14-orbital active space.
+The randomised part follows \cite{gunther2025phase}.
+With $\kappa = \delta/(0.2\pi)$, the number of samples per Trotter stage is $r = \lceil\kappa \lambda_R^2 \delta^2 2^M\rceil$, and $2r \times 2^m$ terms from $H_R$ are sampled for RPE round $m$ (the extra factor of $2$ reflects the second-order Trotter method).
+Randomised terms are not reordered, since their independence is required for a correct implementation of $e^{-i\delta H_R}$ \cite{gunther2025phase}, which makes their execution slower term-for-term; for the 20-orbital system, the randomised part is up to $100\times$ slower and becomes the bottleneck.
+Above 14 orbitals, the number of randomised samples is reduced by a factor of up to three to bound the runtime cost.
+Lowering the sample count dampens the signal amplitude, but RPE estimates the complex phase rather than the magnitude, so a dampened signal still yields a correct energy; Fig.~S7 of the Supplementary Material illustrates this for a 14-orbital active space.